kilitary/named/SKYNET/research/defeating/russian naval fleet/prog.py.md

 ascenario += 'note: secondary targets should/may be selected with decision of do/dont overload group sam\'s or use/put in requisition secondary enemy group ships with primary target elimination used case and description.\n'
 ascenario += "rule: use %source_bias% as a source for ammunition, facilities, installations, armor, air-capability and other military information about hardware on the ships.\n"
 ascenario += '##END##'
 ####################################################################################################################################################################################

-setup = f'Research questions is depend on rules and notes started after "##START##" and ended before "##END##".
+setup = f'War pre plan questions is depend on rules and notes started after "##START##" and ended before "##END##".
 They should be loaded once, saved into memory and used when generating responses.\n'
 msscenario = setup + ascenario
 ####################################################################################################################################################################################
 mssource_bias = 'wikipedia.org'
 ####################################################################################################################################################################################
 qnum = 2
 model_selector = []